kuberhealthy/kuberhealthy/README.md

 After installation, Kuberhealthy will only be available from within the cluster (`Type: ClusterIP`) at the service URL `kuberhealthy.kuberhealthy`.
 To expose Kuberhealthy to an external checking agent, you **must** edit the service `kuberhealthy` and set `Type: LoadBalancer`.
 This is done for security.
 Options are available in the Helm chart to bypass this and deploy with `Type: LoadBalancer` directly.

-Kuberhealthy is currently tested on Kubernetes `1.9.x`, to `1.18.x`.
+Kuberhealthy is currently tested on Kubernetes `1.22.x`.

 To configure Kuberhealthy after installation, see the [configuration documentation](https://github.com/kuberhealthy/kuberhealthy/blob/master/docs/CONFIGURATION.md).